Monroe Township, Jefferson County, Indiana: History

 The Hebron Church, which still meets in its building on Graham Road, was formed in March 1828.
 Its church cemetery was founded in 1815 as a community cemetery, but became associated with the church.
 The Liberty Christian Church in Belleview was founded in 1817 as a New Light Church, a dissident Presbyterian group.
 It soon became a Disciples of Christ congregation.
-Today, and for the past several decades, Liberty is and has been an un-denominational Christian church, basing its doctrine solely on the Bible, and following the patterns of the original new testament church established by Christ through His apostles.
-Originally located on the west side of the Michigan Road, the building was taken by the government in 1941.
-However, the congregation purchased the structure and relocated it to the east side of the road.
-Since remodeled, parts of the original church were incorporated in the building.
+Liberty Christian Church in Belleview became an un‑denominational congregation.
+Its original building, located on the west side of Michigan Road, was relocated after 1941 and later remodeled, incorporating parts of the original structure.

 Oakdale School on the grounds of Jefferson Proving Ground was listed on the National Register of Historic Places in 1993.

+The Monroe Presbyterian Church

+Monroe Presbyterian Church, originally called Middlefork Presbyterian (founded Sept.
+25, 1830), later underwent internal division and reorganization during the 19th century and united under the name Monroe Presbyterian Church by 1870 after the creation of the Jefferson Proving Ground.